Isidro Pitta: Loan to Juventude

 On 28 January 2022, Pitta switched teams and countries again after signing a one-year loan deal with Campeonato Brasileiro Série A side Juventude.
 He has been a regular starter for the club, but his team was relegated at the end of the season.

 Cuiabá

 On 21 December 2022, Pitta signed a four-year contract with Cuiabá, another Campeonato Brasileiro Série A club.

 International career

 Pitta made his debut for the Paraguay national team on 6 September 2024 in a World Cup qualifier against Uruguay at the Estadio Centenario.
 He started the game and played 61 minutes, as the game ended with the score of 0–0.

+On 1 June 2026, he was named by head coach Gustavo Alfaro in Paraguay's 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Pitta's appearance is likened to Ragnar Lodbrok from the successful series Vikings.
 He is nicknamed Viking and he celebrates his goals with the same celebration as Conor McGregor.